 The sad part is most of them close at around 1AM at the latest.
 When we found this out, we wandered around until like maybe 5 AM trying to squeeze everything out of what started off as such a fun night.
 We got some “gringos” from a person selling drunk food out of his window at around 3 AM.
 Apparently they call it that because only gringos and tourists eat that late in Antigua.

 It was a pretty lame Friday night in hindsight, but that gave me energy for what would be an insane Saturday night.

-I wrote an entire blog post on it so you can read about it there, but let me tell you, it is one strange but incredible night out.
-It’s also not the kind of night out you want to have before going on one of the hardest overnight treks out there.
+I wrote an entire blog post on it so you can read about it there.
+Let me tell ya, it is one strangely incredible night out.
+It’s also not the kind of night out you want to have before going on a grueling trek.

 I still successfully did both, but it was pure misery and neither one should be underestimated.

-Returning to Antigua after the Acatenango Trek made me feel like a champion, and I could have easily spent a week relaxing in Antigua to reward myself.
-As a backpacker, Antigua was the closest in all of Latin America that I had been to actually volunteering at a hostel.
+Returning to Antigua after the Acatenango Trek made me feel like a champion.
+I could have easily spent a week relaxing in Antigua to reward myself.
+As a backpacker, Antigua was the closest in all of Latin America that I came to volunteering at a hostel.
 I could have seen myself spending weeks there and never running out of things to do.
 It’s a good location for those wanting to learn Spanish, as well.